MatteoCartiglia/IRIS/README.md

 ## To-Do:

 - Fix bug with BiasGen initialisation
+- Fix bug with editing filename when saving
-- Save & load new bias values
+- Fix bug with BiaGen loading bias values from file